 Like my prized Talmud tractate, I was born in 1946.
 I hope our presence in Germany will represent the message that the Munich Talmud conveys.
 In a place that once was ravaged by hatred and destruction, may we testify to the vitality and relevance of Jewish life and thought.

 When I was younger, I dreamed of doing more grandiose things, but I was not given the talent to cure cancer or bring about peace in the world.
-Still, I can help Jews and non-Jews understand and appreciate the meaning of the Torah’s lessons and the wisdom of our Jewish heritage.
+Still, I can help people from all backgrounds understand and appreciate the meaning of the Torah’s lessons and the wisdom of our Jewish heritage.
 By using these talents productively, I hope to tip the balance scales in my favor as I enter the new year and contribute in a small way to making the world a better place.